BigBookPlus/bigbookplus.github.io/_posts/2021-08-23-OpenCV-DNN-Batch-Inference.md

   - OpenCV DNN
 ---

 OpenCV has a DNN module, which is powerful, efficient, and easy to use.
-To Implement a image classification inference, we need only to call a couple of APIs by DNN modules.
+To Implement a image classification inference, we need only to call a couple of APIs by DNN module.

 ## Importent APIs

-To load the weights into device, DNN module provide the loadNet methods.
-It support ONNX/Caffe/TF/OpenVINO...
+To load the weights into device, DNN module provide loadNet method.
+It supports ONNX/Caffe/TF/OpenVINO...

 In this article, we use Caffe model as example.